Morning Walkthrough in Beijing, China

 Special Representative for North Korea Policy

 Thank you all very much.
-It’s good to see you.
-I look forward to my next visit to Beijing.
-Thanks.
+Good to see you.